jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

 * for me, watching the SM scene getting drawn is more captivating; P uses static scenes
 * SM has simple but poorly designed navigation vs P which is overly complicated and buggy in a lot of cases
-* both lack completeness, but Picmonic seems to have a few more important details ([Lippincott's Microcards][microcards] are more comprehensive)
+* both lack completeness but they provide enough to learn the basics;
+  [Lippincott's Microcards][microcards] and First Aid have everything
 * One thing I dislike about Picmonic is how they try to literally spell out everything, eg. *non-enveloped* viruses are shown with a catholic *nun holding an envelope*, *mononucleosis* is a *monkey with nuclear face*.